sunny/actor/README.md

 ### Build your own actor

-If you application already uses "Actor", you can build your own with:
+If you application already uses an "Actor" class, you can build your own by changing the gem's require statement:

 ```rb
 gem 'service_actor', require: 'service_actor/base'
 ```

-And building your own class:
+And building your own class to inherit from:

 ```rb
 class ApplicationActor